 Unlike the LG G Watch and Moto 360, the Sony SmartBand Talk uses an e-ink display.
 It's just 1.4 inches across and offers resolution of 296 x 128.
-You only get three days of battery life, at least from our testing.
-That's about the average of smartwatches with more intensive screens but maybe the SmartBand's tiny 70mAh just couldn't cut it.
+You do get three days of battery life from the tiny 70mAh battery, but we were hoping for a few more considering its limited functionality.

 7. Samsung Gear Live

 Samsung recycled its boxy smartwatch design when it made the Samsung Gear Live, but that was enough to make it our favorite Android Wear watch early on.
 That's because it conformed to the wrist with curves lugs, making it better than the black slab that is the LG G Watch.